How Can Drinking During Pregnancy Be Fatal to My Child?

 The study published in The Lancet Journal, identified 428 co-occurring disease conditions that affected nearly every system of the body including the central nervous system (brain), hearing, vision, blood circulation, heart, digestion and respiratory systems, among others.

-Now in a new study published in the journal Pediatrics, reiterates the previous study and has found that children with FASD are also affected with psychological disorders including anxiety, depression, aggression and even diminished learning capacity.
+In a new study published in the journal Pediatrics, it has been found that children with FASD are also affected with psychological disorders including anxiety, depression, aggression and even diminished learning capacity.

 The researchers made the following observation about three kinds of behaviours in children affected by FASD: